StanfordPL/stoke/src/validator/README.md

 The validator.cc file does the work of constructing the circuit and gluing all the handlers together.
 It creates a starting symbolic state `init` with all the bitvectors initialized to a variable.
-It creates starting states `first_init`, `second_init` for the target/rewrite to force equality with the starting state, *but only on the def-ins*.
-Then, the validator builds the circuit for each instruction inside its `build_circuit()` function, which in turn calls `build_circuit()` on its handler.
-Finally, the validator asserts the equivalence of the final symbolic states on the live outs and invokes the SMT solver.
+It creates starting states `first_init`, `second_init` for the target/rewrite and constrains these states so they must equal `init` on the defined inputs.
+Then, the validator builds the circuit for each instruction in each program with the `build_circuit()` function, which produces a final symbolic state for each program.
+Finally, the validator asserts the non-equality of the final symbolic states on the live outs and invokes the SMT solver.
+If the SMT solver returns a model, this means that on these inputs the codes differ.
+If the SMT solver returns unsat, it means the codes are equivalent.

 Individually, the handlers are subclasses of `Handler` which each implement `bool is_supported(Instruction& i)` and `void build_circuit(Instruction&,